karpour/livejournal-api-ts/readme.md

 ## Implemented methods

-Currently no methods are implemented that write to the journal since this is mainly meant for backup
+Currently no create, update or delete methods are implemented, only methods that read from the journal.

 - [ ] `addcomment`
 - [x] `checkfriends`